Curious-Ujjwal/MISDashboard_ShreeCements/curjobs.md

                     /Site4Data
                 Date in default format
--> Store the files according to the data-timestamp -- DONE -> Batch file for automating downloads --
+-> Store the files according to the data-timestamp -- DONE -> Batch file for automating downloads -- DONE
--> Collecting the CSV data of four sheets in different variables -- -> Declutter all the data from those variables, just keeping only data-containing cells -- -> Then, the function for preparing the combined data sheet in the required format --
+   (Make action on Task Scheduler to execute this batch file) -> Collecting the CSV data of four sheets in different variables -- -> Declutter all the data from those variables, just keeping only data-containing cells -- -> Then, the function for preparing the combined data sheet in the required format --